TheIoTLearningInitiative/InternetOfThingsCloud/documentation/OpenStack.md

 ## Mission

 > What is OpenStack?
-Well, our mission statement says this: To produce the ubiquitous OpenSource Cloud Computing platform that will meet the needs of public and private clouds regardless of size, by being simple to implement and massively scalable. [](http://www.openstack.org/blog/2010/07/introducing-openstack/)
+Well, our mission statement says this: To produce the ubiquitous OpenSource Cloud Computing platform that will meet the needs of public and private clouds regardless of size, by being simple to implement and massively scalable.
+[Introducing OpenStack](http://www.openstack.org/blog/2010/07/introducing-openstack/)

 ## Components